Yichuans/datasheet-format-pelican-md/MD_ready/pelican_Russia - Lena Pillars.md

 The Director, Lena Pillars Nature Park, Ordzhonikidse Street 56, Pokrovsk 678010, Republic of Sakha, Russian Federation.
 Web site: http://www.lenskiestolby.ru

-REFERENCES
+REFERENCES {#references .ListParagraph}
 ----------

-1. The principal sources for the above information were the original World Heritage nomination, the IUCN evaluation report and Decision 36 COM 8B.11 of the UNESCO World Heritage Committee.
+The principal sources for the above information were the original World Heritage nomination, the IUCN evaluation report and Decision 36 COM 8B.11 of the UNESCO World Heritage Committee.

 Anon.
 (2007). *Nature Park 'Lena Pillars'* in *Properties from the Arctic Region and Vicinity on the World Heritage List and National Tentative Lists*.
 World Heritage and the Arctic International Experts Meeting, Nov.-Dec.
 Narvik, Norway.